All Episodes

 We can say before the FISA warrant, the very first FISA warrant was issued, that the FBI had positive evidence of innocence on behalf of George Papadopoulos and Carter Page.

-Evidence of innocence that they didn't have to be.
+Evidence of innocence that they didn't.

 Absolutely.

-They had an informant who met with both of them, who captured them saying uh there was no collusion.
+They had an informant who met with both of them, who captured them saying there was no collusion.

 There was no meeting in Moscow with the two senior Russian officials.